aldettinger/camel-quarkus-workshop/README.md

 Indeed, it turns out that the messages are not stored as direct child of the `in-orders-recursive` folder.
 So, we will need to consume the files recursively from sub-folders this time.

-Please amend the route in order to read files recursively.
+Please amend the route in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java` in order to read files recursively.
 Questions below could help:
  + Is there a query parameter to read recursively in the documentation table ?
  + What is the query parameter name ? and the default value ?